 Most folks want to make their RC cars run fast.
 My case is the opposite: I want to capture clear pictures without blur for training a neural network to drive the car, thus I want to run the car slow.
 The self-driving car that I built is based on a brushless setup and goes too fast, even at the lowest throttle setting.
-I’ve pinned it down to the ESC which likes to really kick-in even at a low throttle setting.
+Despite all the reduction in the transmission – spur gear and differential, it really likes to punch in hard.
+I’ve pinned it down to the ESC which punches in even at a low throttle setting.

 Dude, why not just get a brushed motor and get over with it?